YinLiLin/CMplot/README.md

 #Note:
 1. if signal.line=NULL, the lines that crosse circles won't be added.
-2. if the length of parameter 'chr.den.col' is not equal to 1, SNP density that counts the number ofSNP within given size('bin.size') will be plotted around the circle.
+2. if the length of parameter 'chr.den.col' is not equal to 1, SNP density that counts the number of SNP within given size('bin.size') will be plotted around the circle.
 ```

 <p align="center">